fashionliteracy/fashionliteracy/_posts/2020-10-03-an-introduction-to-design-thinking:-a-beginners-guide.md

 http://blog.batterii.com/blog/five-steps-in-design-thinking-process
 -->

-The design thinking process consists of below mentioned five phases:-
+According to the given design thinking process diagram, the design thinking process consists of below mentioned five phases.
+In these design thinking process steps, designers empathise, define, ideate, prototype, and test the probable solutions to a user problem.

 #### 1. Empathize

    The process of design thinking starts with Empathy.
-This is the most critical phase of the design thinking process.
+This phase is the core of design thinking process.

    In this phase, solution providers interact with the users of the product to understand their expectations, issues, problems, and pain points, etc. As